pedrolcl/sonivox-example/sonivoxrender.1.md

 -g, -\-gain _master_gain_

-:   Master gain between 0 and 100, default is 90 (10 dB below maximum).
+:   Master gain between 0 and 196, default is 100 (+0dB).
+The number is relative to 100, in 1dB increments, e.g. 120 = +20dB, 80 = -20dB.

+-V, -\-Verbosity _verbosity_

+:   Verbosity level between 0 and 5, where 0=no, 1..5=severity levels.

+-R, -\-reverb-post-mix

+:   Ignore CC91 reverb send level.
+The reverb effect will apply to mixed output audio, which is the old behavior.

+-C, -\-chorus-post-mix

+:   Ignore CC93 chorus send level.
+See also **-\-reverb-post-mix**.

 ## Arguments